• Home

 • News

-• The ETIAS Entry System for Europe Has Been Pushed Back a Year
+• The ETIAS Entry System for Europe Will Be Implemented in 2025

 know-how-around-the-world

-The European Travel Information and Authorisation System (ETIAS) which was initially scheduled to launch in 2023, has now been postponed until the following year.
-Meaning US and other Non-EU citizens will not have to apply for and pay the 7 euro (around $7.50 USD) for the visa waiver entry system until 2024.
-Learn more about what this means for Non-EU travelers and the expected requirements to come about in 2024, below.
+The European Travel Information and Authorisation System (ETIAS), which was initially scheduled to launch in 2023, was postponed and then to launch at the start of 2024... but the date has been updated once more and is expected to start in 2025.
+It means US and other non-EU citizens will have to apply for and pay 7 euros (around $7.50 USD) for the visa waiver entry system.

 Published by